azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ## Data Collection Rule (DCR)

 You will use the [REST API](https://docs.microsoft.com/rest/api/monitor/data-collection-rules/create) to create the DCR.
 You could create the DCR in a number of different ways but the JSON body for the REST API call is self contained and relatively simple to use compared to the multiple CLI commands.

-1. Create the body
+1. Create the JSON body

-    Create a file called dcr.json and paste in the JSON from the code block below.
+    Create a file called dcr.json.

     {{< details "How do I create files in Cloud Shell with the Monaco editor?" >}}